-Inflammation due to processed foods, habits and intolerances is a slippery slope for disease development.
+Inflammation due to processed foods, habits, and intolerances is a slippery slope for disease development.

-Healing Properties (External)
+External Healing Properties

-I haven't fully delved into weather this is fully based on applying the turmeric directly or if taken internally but it's something to check out!
+I haven't fully delved into whether this is fully based on applying the turmeric directly or if taken internally but it's something to check out!

-Helps Alleviate Arthritis Pain
+Can Help Alleviate Arthritis Pain

 Helps Promote Weight Loss

 Since turmeric has such high anti-inflammatory properties, it's been shown to help promote weight loss and help control issues like colitis and IBS.

 While there are many contributors to heart disease, curcumin has been shown to improve the function of the lining of the blood vessels.

 Turmeric For Depression